rurban/safeclib/doc/libc-overview.md

 ## safeclib

-* safeclib does not check optional NULL parameters to the `scanf_s`, `printf_s` functions.
+* safeclib does not check optional NULL parameters to the vararg `scanf_s` and `printf_s` functions.
 This would need tighter integration into the upstream libc.

 * safeclib `fgets_s` permits temporary writes of `dmax+1` characters
   into dest.

-* does not work fine with 2-byte wchar_t
-  (i.e. cygwin/windows/solaris/aix), esp. the new case converters and `wcsnorm_s`. surrogate pairs are not yet supported everywhere.

 # Other caveats